TrevinoParker7/DeviceInfo-Public-Ip-Address-Detected/README.md

 This chart clearly organizes the MITRE ATT&CK techniques (TTPs) used in this incident, detailing their relevance to the detection process.

 **📝 Response:**
-- Shared findings with the manager, the device was isolated, awaiting further instructions.
+- Hardened the NSG attached to windows-target-1 to allow only RDP traffic from specific endpoints (no public internet access), Implemented account lockout policy, Implemented MFA, awaiting further instructions.

 ---